CanYouTeachMeHowToCode/IDS721-week-2-Rust-mini-project/README.md

 `16`, since $ 2 \times 2 + 3 \times 4 = 4 + 12 = 16$ by doing some quick math.

 ## Week 3

+A Integer-to-Roman-Integer converter that takes in an Integer and return a Roman Integer (e.g. it will convert 19 to 'XIX')

+### Usage
+> Run `cargo run -- integer-to-roman -i [num]` to get the Roman Integer representation of the input number [num]. `num` is `i32` type; e.g. the output of running command `cargo run -- integer-to-roman -i 19` is `XIX`, and the output of running command `cargo run -- integer-to-roman -i 514` is `DXIV`.